jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel-tbc.md

 **RR: **Having worked in the music business for many years, what would you say has been the key to your longevity?

 **Kiko: **To work and and to never give up!
-And of course, be well surrounded by trustworthy people.
+And of course, surround yourself with trustworthy and hardworking people.

 **RR:** And across your extensive career, which gig has been the most memorable for you?

-**Kiko:** In 2011 and 2012, I toured with [Carl Cox](https://www.facebook.com/carlcox247/) for 2 years, it was such an epic experience.
+**Kiko:** In 2011 and 2012, I toured with [Carl Cox](https://www.facebook.com/carlcox247/) for 2 years.
+I was such an epic experience.

 **RR: **Finally - what else have you got coming up this year?